excid3/rails/guides/source/getting_started.md

 ### Background Jobs using Solid Queue

+Background jobs are a way to run code in a process separate from the main application flow so it doesn't interrupt the user experience.
+Imagine sending in stock emails to 10,000 recipients.
+It could take a while to send that many emails so we can offload those to a background job to keep the Rails app responsive.

 In development, Rails uses the `:async` queue adapter to process background jobs with ActiveJob.
 Async stores pending jobs in memory but it will lose pending jobs on restart.
 This is great for development, but not production.

 To make background jobs more robust, Rails uses `solid_queue` for production environments.
 Solid Queue stores jobs in the database and executes them in a separate process.